By Digital Learning Coordinator Toni McGee

 “Beware amazing deals,” especially on social media.
 That’s one of the 15 tips from Norton LifeLock, a company known for its identity-theft protection services.
 See all the tips »

-‘Do your homework’: Tips from the National Cybersecurity Alliance
+‘Keep an eye on your bank account’: Tips from the National Cybersecurity Alliance

 ‘Be wary of emails requesting information’: Tips from the Cybersecurity & Infrastructure Security Agency (CISA)